HMS-Core/hms-wiseplay-demo-exoplayer/README.md

 ## Introduction

-This demo provides an example of integrating HMS WisePlay Kit with the ExoPlayer project for Android.
+This demo provides an example of integrating WisePlay DRM with the ExoPlayer project for Android.
 For more detail about ExoPlayer, please follow [ExoPlayer's official document](https://exoplayer.dev/)

-The demo is based on ExoPlayer [r2.11.4](https://github.com/google/ExoPlayer/releases/tag/r2.11.4), it shows how to play online WisePlay Drm streamings. the modification is comment by keyword "*Begin add for WisePlay*" or "*Begin mod for WisePlay*"
+The demo is based on ExoPlayer [r2.11.4](https://github.com/google/ExoPlayer/releases/tag/r2.11.4), it shows how to play online WisePlay DRM streamings. the modification is comment by keyword "*Begin add for WisePlay*" or "*Begin mod for WisePlay*"

 For example, in the class "com.google.android.exoplayer2.C", the modification is as follows:
 ```java